Last Updated on August 26, 2021 by Oddmund Groette

 Make sure you have a library of many good books, not only about trading but also other fields.
 Don’t be narrow-minded – make sure you read about a wide range of topics.

-Live trading helps you find ideas to test
+Live trading helps you find trading ideas to test

 You have to trade to get ideas.
 Look at stocks.
 Pull up charts to get ideas.
 What happens after a bigger than average volume?
 What happens in utility stocks after big moves in oil?